HashHound/docs/multisignature-api.md

 #Multisignature API

-Currently Karbo implements standard M—N multisigs through ITransaction low-level API.
+Currently Dogemone implements standard M—N multisigs through ITransaction low-level API.

 Multisignature is a special type of output destination address in a transaction.
 Usually every output is sent to one public key, which belongs to a single person, but multi-signatures allow you to create a “virtual address” in such a way that many people can (and should) cooperate to release the money associated with that address.